Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 ## Can this mod damage your game files?
 ![CleanMod](https://github.com/Cathanys/EmpyrionPlaytimeRewardsShop/blob/main/images/CleanMod.png)
-No. This mod has only access to the Empyrion API and does not modify any game files.
-To deactivate the mod, remove the folder EmpyrionPlayerRewardsShop from Content\Mods\.
+No. This mod only has access to the Empyrion API and does not modify any game files.
+To disable the mod, remove the EmpyrionPlayerRewardsShop folder from Content\Mods\

 ## Installation